 Post by : Anthony Tobar | Post on : May 2, 2022 at 9:35 pm

-Anything less puts personnel at risk of serious injury, delays the exchange of goods and services, and sends productivity packing.
+Anything less than shipping and receiving freight as safely as possible—quickly—puts personnel at risk of serious injury, delays the exchange of goods and services, and can send productivity packing.

-Consider, for instance, that U.S. warehouses regularly report over 200,000 employee accidents every year, while adding more than $80 billion in inefficiency costs on top that, and it’s clear that no shortage of suffering is being incurred by slow and hazardous operations.
+Consider, for instance, that U.S. warehouses regularly report over 200,000 employee accidents every year, while adding more than $80 billion in inefficiency costs on top that, and it’s evident that no shortage of suffering is incurred by slow and hazardous operations.

 And that’s because someone has to answer for the compliance violations likely to ensue, forthcoming customer complaints, and any compensation requests from injured parties.

 But whether it’s your employees at risk of taking the fall or your shipments being exposed to damage and delays, the end result is always the same: a drain on productivity caused by one or more of the warehouse threats below!